Tilbury Riverside railway station: Opening

-The line to London was plagued by delays and the LTSR were operating over another companies track in the congested Stratford area.
-A new line was constructed west of Barking that joined the Fenchurch Street line at Gasworks Junction and this opened on 31 March 1858 cutting journey times between Tilbury and London.
+The line to London was plagued by delays and the LTSR operated over another company's track in the congested Stratford area.
+A new line was constructed west of Barking that joined the Fenchurch Street line at Gasworks Junction and this opened on 31 March 1858, cutting journey times between Tilbury and London.

 Description of first station area

-The 1854 station was largely constructed in wood because of the marshy ground and had four platforms measuring 440 ft long.
-These were covered by a trainshed at the south end of the structure measuring 55 feet by 195 feet.
-A station masters house was located on the west side of the station and a goods siding on the east.
-The station was located on the Thames riverbank and a pontoon was constructed linked by a bridge that rose and fell with the tide.
+The 1854 station was largely constructed of wood, because of the marshy ground, and had four platforms measuring 440 ft in length.
+These were covered by a train shed at the south end of the structure, measuring 55 by 195 ft.
+A station master's house was located on the west side of the station and a goods siding on the east.
+It was located on the Thames riverbank and a pontoon was constructed, linked by a bridge that rose and fell with the tide.

-North of the platforms where the line split a 2-road timber built engine shed was established which had a small turntable.
-Also in this area was a carriage cleaning shed.
-In the land within the three railway tracks the LTSR constructed two rows of houses (with a third added later), a school and a small gas works.
+North of the platforms, where the line split, a two-road timber-built engine shed was established, which had a small turntable; there was also a carriage cleaning shed.
+In the land within the three railway tracks, the LT&SR constructed two rows of houses (with a third added later), a school and a small gas works.

-Tilbury East and West Junction were both controlled by signalling platforms (early signal boxes) whilst the station area was controlled by pointsmen who manually set the points on the ground.
+Tilbury East and West Junctions were both controlled by signalling platforms, (Note: These were early signal boxes.) whilst the station area was controlled by pointsmen who manually set the points on the ground.

-About a mile to the west the first rail served dock wharf was opened c1874 and was constructed by a firm called Benson and Coxon.
-The wharf was used to import coal and the line was joined on the west side of Tilbury station near the junction.
-This was not successful and the wharf closed when construction of the docks started in 1882.
+About a mile to the west, the first railway-served dock wharf was opened c.1874 and was constructed by a firm called Benson and Coxon.
+The wharf was used to import coal and the line was joined on the west side of Tilbury station, near the junction.
+This was not successful and the wharf was closed when construction of the docks started in 1882.

-In 1875 Arthur Stride was appointed General Manager of the LT&SR and put a stop to the reversing of Southend trains around the triangular junctions.
-On arrival from Fenchurch Street a second locomotive would now back onto the carriages and work forward via the south to east curve.
-Similarly trains from Southend worked in on the east curve and a locomotive attached in the station and departed on the west curve.
-In both cases the arriving locomotive would the be available for a later train.
+In 1875, Arthur Stride was appointed general manager of the LT&SR and put a stop to the reversing of Southend trains around the triangular junctions.
+On arrival from Fenchurch Street, a second locomotive would now back onto the carriages and work forward via the south to east curve.
+Similarly trains from Southend worked in on the east curve; a locomotive was attached in the station and departed on the west curve.
+In both cases, the arriving locomotive would be available for a later train.

 1881-1885 improvements

-The main improvement was the provision of vehicle access to the pontoon which improved vehicle and livestock handling.
+The main improvement was the provision of vehicle access to the pontoon, which improved vehicle and livestock handling.
 The platform canopies were extended along the platforms and the waiting rooms located on the pontoons were improved.
 A number of offices and a refreshment rooms were built on the west side.

-These changes were all carried out before the official opening of the new Tilbury Docks on 17 April 1886 and the dignitaries arrived and toured much of the docks by train.
-A large 110-bedroom hotel called the Tilbury Hotel had been built just west of Riverside station and this hosted the ceremonial luncheon for the docks opening.
+These changes were all carried out before the official opening of the new Tilbury Docks on 17 April 1886; the dignitaries arrived and toured around much of the docks by train.
+The large 110-bedroom Tilbury Hotel had been built just west of Riverside station and this hosted the ceremonial luncheon for the docks opening.